SocialGouv/kontinuous/docs/faq.md

 [TODO]

-## Create on-demand workflows deployments
+## Trigger specific jobs or deployments

 If you want to define some specific deployments, you can use the `--chart` option to target a specific chart.
 This is useful for example for manually triggering some specific jobs or deployments.